golanlevin/p5.plotSvg/README.md

 * `setSvgCoordinatePrecision()` – The default is 4 digits of precision for path coordinates, e.g. `3.1416`
 * `setSvgTransformPrecision()` – The default is 6 digits of precision for  matrix transform data, e.g. `3.141593`

+### Experimental Extension Hooks

+p5.plotSvg intentionally exposes a few low-level hooks for advanced experiments and companion add-ons.
+These hooks are not needed for ordinary SVG export, and they may change more readily than the public drawing/export API, but they are available for people who want to extend the library's SVG output.

+During an active recording session, `p5plotSvg._commands` refers to the live internal command array that will be converted into SVG by `endRecordSvg()`.
+External code may inspect this array or append compatible command objects before export.
+This is an experimental interface: it only exists between `beginRecordSvg()` and `endRecordSvg()`, and it is cleared after export.

+Related generic hooks include `injectSvgHeaderAttribute()`, `injectSvgDef()`, custom `attributes` arrays on injected command objects, and `setSvgExportPolylinesAsPaths()`.
+These make it possible to add custom namespaces, `<defs>` entries, command-level SVG attributes, or downstream-tool-specific path output without adding those experiments directly to the core library.

 ---

 ## Known Issues and Bugs: